Apartment | 2 bedrooms | sleeps 5

-Turgutreis is the second largest town on the Bodrum peninsula.
-It is named after Admiral Turgut Reis who was born in the village of Karabag which overlooks T'reis on the hillside above the town and where there is a statue to the Admiral in the village square.
-Turgut Reis was also known as "Dragut" he died of his wounds at the seige of Malta on 23rd June 1563.
-The town holds a three day festival around June 23rd each year, when Turkish navel warships visit the bay and military bands and entertainers hold concerts in Ataturk Square.
+Turgutreis, the second largest town on the Bodrum peninsula is named after Admiral Turgut Reis who was born in the village of Karabag which overlooks Turgutreis on the hillside above the town.
+There is a statue to the Admiral in the village square.
+Turgut Reis was also known as "Dragut"; he died of his wounds at the siege of Malta on 23rd June 1563.
+The town holds a three day festival around June 23rd each year, when Turkish naval warships visit the bay and military bands and entertainers hold concerts in Ataturk Square.

-Eating out : Being a harbour town, testing the seafood here is a must and there are several restaurants to choose from.
+Eating out: Being a harbour town, tasting the seafood here is a must and there are several restaurants to choose from.
 Local cuisine is readily available, while English tastes are also catered for, with over a hundred eating places!

 Nightlife: There's plenty of live music and bars to keep you entertained in the evenings, plus a few discos.
 This is a well-established resort that knows how to please its guests.

-Shopping: There's a market every Saturday where visitors can pick up leather goods, jewellery and rugs.
-Otherwise the main shops are the standard souvenir variety, with some convenient general stores.
+Shopping: There is a market every Saturday where visitors can pick up leather goods, jewellery and rugs.
+Otherwise the main shops are of the standard souvenir variety, with some convenient general stores.

-Local information : A few miles outside of the town you can see the ruins of the original walled city, with ancient fountains and graveyards.
-The Greek islands of Kos and Rhodes make great daytrips from Turgutreis and the ancient site of Epheseus is not too far away.
+Local information : A few miles outside of town you can see the ruins of the original walled city, with ancient fountains and graveyards.
+The Greek islands of Kos and Rhodes make great day trips from Turgutreis and the ancient site of Ephesus is not too far away.